christhomas/kubernetes-cluster/README.md

-# Kubernetes Cluster on Hetzner Cloud
+# Kubernetes Cluster on Bare Metal
 This is a repository of how I setup my new kubernetes cluster.

 # Master Schedulable